jobantonis/project-milestone-02/milestone-02.md

 title: "Milestone 2 Report"
 author:
     - YOUR_NAME
-date: "07 May, 2021"
+date: "09 May, 2021"
 output:
   pdf_document:
     keep_md: yes
 urlcolor: blue
-#bibliography: references.bib
+bibliography: references.bib
 ---

-**NOTES:** Complete the relevant parts of this template.
+**Instructions:** Complete the relevant parts of this template.
 Delete the instructions sections before submission so they are not included in your word count.

 ## Research Question